rafaelhlima/basic_calc_tutorial/topics/Cell_Types.md

 Determining the type of value in a cell is very important to avoid unexpected errors when you run a macro.
 For example, if your macro performs mathematical operations using values from cells, you might be interested in determining if the cell contains numerical values instead of text.

-Bascally, the contents of a cell can be one of four types:
+Basically, the contents of a cell can be one of four types:

 1. Empty cell
 2. Numeric value